 In 2016, Duvenhage’s squad finished the year with a 17-14 overall record and made the program’s 15th NCAA tournament appearance.
-The ‘Dores went 6-6 in the SEC, including a 4-3 statement win over then-No. 7 Texas A&M. In all, Vandy knocked off four top-25 teams and had a pair of All-American doubles players in senior Rhys Johnson and freshman Cameron Klinger.
+The Dores went 6-6 in the SEC, including a 4-3 statement win over then-No. 7 Texas A&M. In all, Vandy knocked off four top-25 teams and had a pair of All-American doubles players in senior Rhys Johnson and freshman Cameron Klinger.
 Klinger is the youngest player in the program to earn All-American honors.

-During the 2014 Commodore campaign, Duvenhage secured his 100th career win with the ‘Dores in a 6-1 victory over Ball State.
+During the 2014 Commodore campaign, Duvenhage secured his 100th career win with the Dores in a 6-1 victory over Ball State.
 At the conclusion of the 2014 season the Commodores were ranked No. 20 by the ITA, the second highest finish in Duvenhage’s time at Vanderbilt.
-The Commodores compiled an 17-11 overall record, and 5-7 mark in SEC play.
-The Commodores hosted NCAA Regionals for the second year in a row and advanced to the second round.
+The Commodores compiled an 17-11 overall record, and 5-7 mark in SEC play on the way to hosting NCAA Regionals for the second year in a row and advanced to the second round.
 Vanderbilt also hosted the SEC Tournament, advancing to the semifinals for the first time since 2004.
 Individually, Gonzales Austin and Ryan Lipman became the first Commodore players to earn ITA All-American honors in doubles and also became the first to earn both singles and doubles All-American honors in the same season.

 The 2013 season went down as the most successful in Duvenhage’s first eight seasons.
 The team finished with a record of 18-11 and made it all the way to the Sweet 16 of the NCAA Championships before falling to the top-ranked UCLA Bruins.
 The Commodores finished the season ranked No. 15 by the ITA, their highest ranking since finishing No. 2 during the 2003 season.
-Vanderbilt’s 18 wins and Sweet 16 appearance were also season bests, dating back to that same ‘03 squad.
+Vanderbilt’s 18 wins and Sweet 16 appearance were also season bests, dating back to that same 2003 squad.
 One year after sitting out due to injury, redshirt junior Ryan Lipman became Duvenhage’s first ITA All-American, and first for VU since Chad Harris and Bobby Reynolds in 2003.
 Along with Lipman, Gonzalez Austin and Kris Yee each earned All-SEC accolades.

 The 2012 season saw Duvenhage’s squad finish 8-16, but still making it to the NCAA Tournament for the third-straight season.
 The Commodores were without standout Ryan Lipman for the whole season due to injury.
 Charlie Jones was called upon to pick up the slack and he delivered for the short-handed Commodores.
 Jones had a great senior season, even making it to the NCAA Singles Championship.
 Jones earned All-SEC Second Team honors, while true freshman Gonzalez Austin was named to the SEC All-Freshman team.

 The 2010 season was a banner year for the Commodores on many fronts.
 Following a 5-17 campaign in 2009, Vanderbilt more than doubled its win total in 2010 by finishing 13-11 overall en route to setting many new bests in the Duvenhage era.
 Those bests included five SEC wins, which Vanderbilt had not accomplished since 2004 and a three-match win streak in SEC play for the first time since 2003.
-Vanderbilt achieved those feats despite playing one of the most challenging schedules in the country for the second straight year.
+Vanderbilt achieved those feats despite playing one of the most challenging schedules in the country for the second-straight year.
 The schedule included matches against three of the Final Four teams and both NCAA finalists.
 In total, nine of Vanderbilt’s 11 losses came to teams ranked in the top 30, and all 11 came against teams ranked in the top 50.

 In 2010, Duvenhage hit another career milestone, earning his 400th career win as Vanderbilt’s beat South Carolina 6-1 on April 4.